This post was published in Doors & Hardware

 - 1-inch to 2-inch stripe around frame – on face of frame or wall.

 The doors which require these markings are also consistent between the codes, and the locations are actually fairly limited.
 The IBC describes these doors as “Doors though which occupants within an exit enclosure must pass in order to complete the exit path,” and NFPA 101 describes them as, “All doors serving the exit enclosure that swing out from the enclosure in the direction of egress travel.”
 Basically, the codes are describing doors within an interior exit stairwell, exit ramp, or exit passageway, that lead to the exterior – the exit discharge and any additional doors that you have to use to reach the exit discharge after you are in the exit enclosure.
 The markings are not required for doors leading into the stairwell, although local codes may require this.
-The IBC also contains exceptions for open parking garages (2009 edition) and lobbies that serve as part of the exit path (2009, 2012, and 2015 editions).
+The IBC also contains exceptions for open parking garages (2009 edition) and lobbies that serve as part of the exit path (2009 and subsequent editions).

 Refer to the model codes for additional information, and check local codes for modifications that may affect luminous egress path markings.